 Some of the Campion family moved to Ireland, but this topic is not covered in this excerpt.
 Another 51 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Campion or a variant listed above:

-Campion Settlers in the United States in the 17th Century
+Campion Settlers in United States in the 17th Century

-Campion Settlers in the United States in the 18th Century
+Campion Settlers in United States in the 18th Century

-Campion Settlers in the United States in the 19th Century
+Campion Settlers in United States in the 19th Century

-Campion Settlers in the United States in the 20th Century
+Campion Settlers in United States in the 20th Century